Celebrating humanitarian research, teaching and learning

 More recently, HCRI has a Memorandum of Understanding with Liverpool School of Tropical Medicine and Médecins Sans Frontières (MSF), forming a unique partnership to deliver an educational programme that will teach the leading humanitarians of tomorrow.

-A decade of HCRI
+Over a decade of HCRI

 At HCRI, we take pride in attracting the brightest minds.
 It is the diversity of our people that makes us one of the world's leading humanitarian institutes.